-Suffolk University requires the observance of all laws and regulations that pertain to alcoholic beverages and other controlled substances as outlined in the statutes and laws of the Commonwealth of Massachusetts .
+Suffolk University requires the observance of all laws and regulations that pertain to alcoholic beverages and other controlled substances as outlined in federal, state and municipal laws.
 It is the responsibility of all members of the University community to be familiar with and to comply with these laws.

 University Regulations for Events with Alcohol

-The regulations for use of alcoholic beverages at programs and events sponsored at the University and/or by University departments and organizations are designed to enable these activities to be monitored for compliance with state laws and to limit the use of alcohol to designated areas.
+The regulations for use of alcoholic beverages at programs and events sponsored at the University and/or by University departments and organizations are designed to allow for the responsible use of alcoholic beverages while providing safeguards for the University and its faculty, staff and students.

 Registration of events is required on the following schedule:

-All events where alcoholic beverages are served or sold must have a designated host who is considered the individual responsible for the event.
-In addition, all events must be staffed with monitors in a ratio of one monitor for every forty (40) persons expected to be present.
-The names of the designated host and monitors must be provided as a part of the registration.
+All on-campus University Events with alcohol must be staffed by the University caterer.
+In addition, all events sponsored by student groups where alcoholic beverages are served or sold must have a designated host who is considered the individual responsible for the event.
+The name of the designated host must be provided as a part of the registration.

 The designated host must be at least twenty-one (21) years of age.
 In the case of student clubs and organizations, the designated host will usually be the staff or faculty advisor to that student group.
 In the case of the Law School, the host will be the person so designated by the governing body of the organization.
 The designated host agrees to assume the following responsibilities: